 If you’re studying at Keats, there are a handful of options that you can do.
 We offer Study + Volunteer class options, which is a great way to practice your Mandarin skills with others.
-While you’re volunteering, try to have a conversation with locals who don’t know your first language.
+While you’re volunteering, try to talk with locals who don’t know your first language.

 This will push you to remember new words, use different phrases and experiment with your ability.

-Even if you’re not volunteering, but just exploring the local city, try to always speak in Mandarin.
+Even if you’re not volunteering but just exploring the local city, try to speak in Mandarin.

 Keats School also offers Culture Classes in the evening.
-These classes are a great way to form friendships with other Keats students and talk in Mandarin with them.
-If you’re struggling with a word, phrase or tone, another classmate will probably be able to help you.
+These classes are a great way to form friendships with other Keats students and talk Mandarin.
+If you’re struggling with a word, phrase, or tone, another classmate will probably be able to help you.

-When you learned your first language, you probably read aloud.
-Reading out loud ensures that you’re practicing the Chinese tones and you can be critical and practice how you sound to others.
+When you learn your first language, you probably read aloud.
+Reading aloud ensures that you’re practicing the Chinese tones, and you can be critical and practice how you sound to others.

-A great way to start is picking up a couple of Chinese language kids books.
-Children books have simple Mandarin and will be the easiest to learn with.
+A great way to start is picking up a couple of Chinese language kids’ books.
+Children’s books have simple Mandarin and will be the easiest to learn with.

-We’ve talked about tones already in this blog post and on previous posts, but they’re extremely important in this language.
-If you’re hoping to become a Mandarin star, you’re going to have to focus on the tones.
+We’ve talked about tones already in this blog post and in previous posts, but they’re essential in this language.
+If you’re hoping to become a Mandarin star, you will have to focus on the tones.

 Our teachers at Keats can help with that.